TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-visualstudioorwebmatrix-sites.md

 1. Make sure that you have the [latest version of the Azure SDK](https://azure.microsoft.com/downloads) for the version of Visual Studio that you are using
 2. If using Deployment credentials, make sure that: <br>

-	a.
-The account is not disabled in Azure Active Directory
+	* The account is not disabled in Azure Active Directory
-	b.
-The user account format is correct (User account should NOT be preceded by the web app name NOR by a $)
+	* The user account format is correct (User account should NOT be preceded by the web app name NOR by a $)
-	c.
-The password is correct
+	* The password is correct

 	For more information see: [Wiki on Deployment Credentials](https://github.com/projectkudu/kudu/wiki/Deployment-credentials) <br>